 Upper Broad Brook Reservoir, East Windsor

 The 2012 CAES IAPP survey found the presence of 4 species of aquatic plants.
-One was invasive, Myriophyllum spicatum (Eurasian watermilfoil).
+One was invasive, Eurasian watermilfoil (Myriophyllum spicatum).
 This was the most commonly found plant in the pond.
 It was found growing across the entire bottom of the pond.
-Elodea nuttallii, a native, was the second mond common species.
-This plant was found growing in 2 large patches at either end of the pond and also two smaller patches in the center.
-The remaining species were found in low abundance: Ludwigia species, and Sagittaria species.
+Western waterweed (Elodea nuttallii), a native, was the second most common species.
+This plant was found growing in two large patches at either end of the pond and also two smaller patches in the center.
+The remaining species were found in low abundance: primrose-willow (Ludwigia species), and arrowhead (Sagittaria species).